-In conclusion, we found that the RCQ is not useful to classify users into motivation stages, even though some of its items can be used as a predictor of motivation in future studies.
-All previous models suggested by literature and the model we created showed poor fit indexes.
-This indicates that the RCQ is not useful to classify users into motivation stagesI to research.
-For clinical settings in Brazil, caution in Brazil.we recommend the use of SOCRATES scale.
-Future studies should use the 4-item model for web-based alcohol interventions and that the items should be redesignedand the ionof .
+In conclusion, we found that the RCQ-12 is not useful to classify users into motivation stages, even though some of its items can be used as a motivation measure in future studies.
+All previous models suggested by literature, except for the 1-factor improved model that we created, showed really poor fit indexes.
+This indicates that the RCQ-12 is not useful to classify users into motivation stages for a internet sample..
+For clinical settings in Brazil, we do not recommend, at this moment, the use of RCQ, since the instrument has not been evaluated yet for this population Future studies should use the 4-item model for web-based alcohol interventions and further studies are necessary to evaluate its performance in clinical samples.
+Theoretical aspects regarding differences among validation studies need to be addressed either considering possible advance in transtheoretical model of change or even new theories about changing behavior.

-Table 1 – Sample demographic characteristics
+Table 1 – Sample demographic characteristics (n=641)